narwhalsilent/tp/docs/DeveloperGuide.md

 **Target user profile**:

-The target user is businessman who satisfies the following criteria
+The target user is a business person who satisfies the following criteria:

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts;
-* prefer desktop apps over other types
+* prefers desktop apps over other types of apps;
-* can type fast
+* can type fast;
-* prefers typing to mouse interactions
+* prefers typing to mouse interactions;
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable using CLI apps;

-and wants to manage contacts faster than a typical mouse/GUI driven app.
+* wants to manage contacts faster than a typical mouse/GUI driven app.

 Typically, they want to answer the following questions quickly:

 * How much cash was loaned?
 * To whom it was loaned to?